 What is traumatic iritis?

-The iris is the colored part of the eye around the pupil.
-By opening and closing, the iris controls the amount of light that enters the back of the eye.
-When the eye is injured, the iris can become inflamed.
+The iris is the colored part of your eye around the pupil.
+The iris opens and closes to control the amount of light that enters the back of your eye.
+When the iris is injured, it may no longer be able to open and close properly in response to light.
 This is called traumatic iritis.

 What is the cause?

 Traumatic iritis can happen when something hits your eye or gets into your eye, causing a bruise, a small tear, or more severe damage to the iris.

 - Aching pain in and around your eye

 - Painful sensitivity to light or seeing glare or halos of light